-A candidate shall be deemed to have passed in a course if he/she obtains an overall average (weighted average marks of continuous evaluation and end-semester examination)
+A candidate shall be deemed to have passed in a course if he/she obtains an overall average (weighted average marks of continuous evaluation and end-semester examination) of 40% or above for that course.

 If a candidate is absent for the end-semester examination or mid semester examination, the following symbols will be indicated appropriately.